apache/iceberg-python/mkdocs/docs/how-to-release.md

 Run the [`Python release` Github Action](https://github.com/apache/iceberg-python/actions/workflows/python-release.yml).

-* Use the newly created tag.
+* Tag: Use the newly created tag.
-* Set the `version` to `main`, since we cannot modify the source.
+* Version: Set the `version` to `main`, as the source cannot be modified.

 ![Github Actions Run Workflow for SVN Upload](assets/images/ghactions-run-workflow-svn-upload.png)

+This action will generate:

+* Source distribution (`sdist`)
-This will create the source distribution (`sdist`) and the binary distributions (`wheels`) for each architectures, using [`cibuildwheel`](https://github.com/pypa/cibuildwheel)
+* Binary distributions (`wheels`) for each architectures.
+These are created using [`cibuildwheel`](https://github.com/pypa/cibuildwheel)

-##### Download Artifacts, Sign and Generate Checksums
+##### Download Artifacts, Sign, and Generate Checksums

-Before committing the files to the Apache SVN artifact distribution SVN hashes need to be generated, and those need to be signed with gpg to make sure that they are authentic.

-Download the zip file from the Github Action run, unzip, and sign the files:
+Download the ZIP file containing the artifacts from the GitHub Actions run and unzip it.

+Navigate to the release directory.
+Sign the files and generate checksums:

+* `.asc` files: GPG-signed versions of each artifact to ensure authenticity.
+* `.sha512` files: SHA-512 checksums for verifying file integrity.

 ```bash
 cd release-main/